drgeb/gargage/README.md

 I wrote this to help with my environment setup, but it is flexible enough that it can be adapted to other use cases.
 It is highly customizable.

+## What does it do?

+The playbook runs through a series of `roles`, each one installing a particular theme or software package.
+These can be found in the `roles` folder and are specified in a playbook file (i.e. `default.yml`).
+For example, the `python` role sets up my Python environment.

+Roles can be mixed and matched.
+Generally, they are independent of each other.
+The only one that needs to be there is the `base` role, since that provides tools that some of the other roles need.  `base` role should always be specified first.

 ## Install

 TL;DR... here's how you install it.
 You'll need sudo privileges on your system to run this.